- Developers

 - Audience: Developers and testers are the key end-users of an SDD.
 DevOps engineers and the PM will use it, too.
 When the architect creates an SDD, he/she should think from the perspective of these stakeholders.

-- The creator of an SDD: Ideally, we recommend that the software architect creates the SDD.
+- The creator of an SDD: Ideally, we recommend that the software architect create the SDD.
 The architect has the required knowledge to make architectural decisions.
 He/she remains the best person to create the overall technical solution.
 Having said that, high-visibility projects need professionally-written SDDs.
 Software quality auditors, regulatory auditors, and many other stakeholders might read such SDDs.
 You might need professional technical writers to support the architect.

 - Review: A detailed design document like SDD needs a thorough review.
 You need to arrange for an experienced reviewer.
 Finding such reviewers can take time; therefore, plan ahead.